softalaproject/fridge_manager/README.md

 The application is containerized with Docker. <br>
 The build is done with Django.<br>
 Project uses MariaDB for the database. <br>
-There is a mobile version of this app wrapped with Cordova.
+There is a mobile version of this app wrapped with Cordova. <br>
+This project is licensed under the terms of the MIT license.

 ## Screenshots of the application running